Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Methods

 \subsection{Debris Integration}

-Table \ref{tab:microsatR} lists the orbital parameters that we use for Microsat-R, the satellite destroyed in the India ASAT test.
-For each \REBOUND\ simulation, the fragments are initialized with these orbital parameters, mimicking the instantaneous moment just prior to the collision.
+Table \ref{tab:microsatR} lists the orbital parameters that we use for Microsat-R, the satellite destroyed in the Indian ASAT test.
+For each \REBOUND\ simulation, the fragments are initialized with these orbital parameters, mimicking the instantaneous moment just prior to the fragmentation event.
 Each fragment is then perturbed following ${\bf v} = {\bf v}_{\rm{0}} + \Delta {\bf v}$, where ${\bf v}_{\rm{0}}$ is Microsat-R's approximate velocity just before the collision and $\Delta {\bf v}$ is a fragment's respective velocity kick.
+This further represents $t=0$ of the simulation; as the satellite density field is static with time, no specific epoch is required.
+The only time-dependent parameter is the solar phase $\phi$, which is discussed further in Section \ref{sec:rebound}.

 In addition to gas drag, we include the Earth's $J_2$ and $J_4$ components.
-When the simulations are initialized, the $\beta$ coefficients for gas drag are calculated from the A/M ratio distribution for all fragments using $\beta = C_D $A/M. For the Rayleigh distribution, $\beta=0.22$ for all fragments.
-At the start of a simulation, a desired satellite density field (see Section \ref{sec:satdis}) is selected and read into \REBOUND\ .
-The fragments are then integrated until either all the fragments have de-orbited or the simulation reaches two years of integration, whichever happens first.
+When the simulations are initialized, the $\beta$ coefficients for gas drag are calculated from the A/M ratio distribution for all fragments using $\beta = C_D $A/M. For the Rayleigh distribution, $\beta=0.11$ and $\beta=0.088$ for an A/M0.04 and A/M0.05, respectively for all fragments.
+At the start of a simulation, a desired satellite density field (see Section \ref{sec:satdis}) is selected and read into \REBOUND$.$ The fragments are then integrated until either all the fragments have de-orbited or the simulation reaches three years of integration, whichever happens first.
 After every 30 minutes in the simulation, \REBOUND\ removes particles that have decayed below a threshold altitude, which we set to 200 km.

 When a fragment de-orbits, its cumulative collision probability $\lambda$ is recorded for evaluating the total collision probability $P_{coll}$.
-Likewise, after two years of integration time, any remaining fragments also have their $\lambda$'s included in the calculation of $P_{coll}$.
+Likewise, after three years of integration time, any remaining fragments also have their $\lambda$'s included in the calculation of $P_{coll}$.